ssb22/gradint/gradint-build/samples/utils/README.txt

-manual-splitter.py (Unix only but not too difficult to modify for other systems) - a helper script so that you can use Audacity (or another sound editor) to split the file.
+manual-splitter.py (Unix only but not too difficult to modify for other systems) - a helper script so that you can use Audacity (or another sound editor) to split the file in non-realtime.
+(Realtime splitting can be done in Gradint.)
 Use the "export selection as wav" command (you can assign a hot-key to it), and you don't have to type in a different filename each time because this script can run in the